jmonloop/GeekshubsFSD_Pr04_VideoStoreBackend/README.md

 * As sequelize ORM is installed, seeders with dummy data can be added to the project's database.

 For adding the seeders:
     1. In terminal, introduce "sequelize db:seed:all" for adding seeders to Film and User tables.
-        If want to add seeders just to one model type: sequelize db:seed ../seeders/<<name of the seeder's model file>>
+        If you want to add seeders only to one model type: sequelize db:seed ../seeders/<<name of the seeder's model file>>